synacts/digitalid-core/README.md

 ## Authors

+The reference implementation was written by:
 - Kaspar Etter (kaspar.etter@digitalid.net)

 ## Contact

+Don not hesitate to contact us at:
 - Information: info@digitalid.net
 - Support: help@digitalid.net

 ## License

 All rights reserved.
-The code will be available under an open-source/commercial double-license later on.
+The code will be published under an open-source/commercial double-license later on.